-A lot has changed since the COVID-19 pandemic devastated the world.
-But one thing that certainly hasn’t changed is the need for quality dental care provided by dentists, dental hygienists, and dental assistants.
+A lot has changed in the industry over the last few years, but one constant is the need for quality dental care provided by dentists, dental hygienists, and dental assistants.

-According to the US Bureau of Labor Statistics, the demand for dental assistants is expected to grow 11% between 2018 and 2028.
+According to the U.S. Bureau of Labor Statistics, the demand for dental assistants is expected to grow 11 percent between 2018 and 2028.
 That’s considerably faster than the average rate for career growth.
-Promising statistics like this are great for anyone working in the dental industry, as the value of a highly skilled dental assistant is one of the finest assets a dental practice can have.
+Promising statistics like this are great for anyone working in the dental industry, as the value of a highly skilled dental assistant is one of the finest assets of a dental practice.

-Most dental assistants are attracted to dentistry for the same reason dentists and dental hygienists are attracted to it: for the opportunity to help people improve their health.
+Most dental assistants are attracted to dentistry for the same reason dentists and dental hygienists are attracted to it: the opportunity to help people improve their health.
 Dental assistants are nurturing and caring individuals with a true interest in people.
-The education level of a dental assistant will vary from state to state and many are trained on the job; however, to be able to take radiographs have to be licensed by the state after completing formal training in radiation safety, image capture, and processing.

-Dental assistants must be proficient at a basic level with the following skills:
+Dental assistants must be proficient with the following skills: